 Being an Empath means that you can feel the emotions of others.
 The scope of this skill varies greatly among us.
 I can sense the emotions of anyone within a 50 miles radius constantly.
 I can also sense the emotions of anyone I know by paying attention to them, no matter how far they are.

-Now, I know how to lower the volume or turn this off completely.
+Now, I know how to lower the volume so it doesn’t bother me.
 But it was not always the case.

 When I was growing up, my parents thought I was an unusually quiet child.
 But I was constantly trying to sort out what I was feeling/thinking (as opposed to every body else’s stuff) that it left me very little energy to talk.
 It just seemed like even more noise.
 I was also paralyzed by what I was picking up from other people.
 If they were depressed, angry or confused, that’s all I could focus on.
 So it was hard to say anything socially acceptable.

 I also had some extremely weird habits, such as falling into a trance-like state while putting on my socks.
 I would just drift away, as if I was day dreaming.
 My mom would have to prompt me several times with “Elise, finish getting dressed” before I would snap out of it.

 I also went almost deaf around 5 or 6.
 But I was so quiet that it took a while for anyone to notice.
 Even my teachers figured I just wasn’t paying attention when in fact I couldn’t hear them speak.
 My mom realized what was going on when I did not turn to her even though she was calling me from a few feet away.
 I had surgery and my hearing reluctantly returned.

 Then there was the nightmares that always happened in the room I was sleeping in, where people were constantly trying to talk to me but they spoke so softly that I could never quite hear them properly.